Roman Waschuk

-Roman Waschuk (also Roman Vashchuk, Роман Ващук; born 28 January 1962 in Toronto, Ontario) is a Canadian diplomat of Ukrainian ethnicity, Ambassador of Canada to Ukraine from 2014 to 2019.
+Roman Waschuk (also Roman Vashchuk, Роман Ващук; born 28 January 1962 in Toronto, Ontario) has served as Ukraine's Business Ombudsman since January 1, 2022.
+A retired Canadian diplomat of Ukrainian ethnicity, he served as Ambassador of Canada to Ukraine from 2014 to 2019.

 Early life

 Waschuk's parents immigrated to Canada from Western Ukraine after the Second World War.
 His father was born in present-day Ivano-Frankivsk Oblast, his mother born in Buchach.
 He studied history with focus on Central and Eastern Europe, also German and Russian, receiving 1985 a MA at University of Toronto.
-He worked for the Commission of Inquiry on War Criminals Juli 1985 – December 1986, Providing background information to investigators and counsel on WW2-era events in Central, Eastern and Southern Europe.
+He worked for the Commission of Inquiry on War Criminals July 1985 – December 1986, Providing background information to investigators and counsel on WW2-era events in Central, Eastern and Southern Europe.
 He is fluent in English, French, German, Russian, Ukrainian, Polish and Serbian.
 He was member of the Ukrainian Scouting organization "Plast" in Canada.